scality/Zenko/docs/docsource/Reference/bucket_operations/get_bucket_replication.rst

 **Request Parameters**

-The PUT Bucket operation does not use Request Parameters.
+The GET Bucket operation does not use request parameters.

 **Request Headers**